 In 2017, Claudia was selected after a nationwide search to lead the organization as Chief Executive Officer.

 Claudia has over two decades of leadership experience having directed large-scale, community engagement initiatives while working in the government, education and non-profit sectors.
-Prior to joining BakerRipley, she served as the Director of the Citizen’s Assistance Office for Houston Mayor Bill White.
-Before the Mayor’s Office Claudia was a Houston Independent School District Principal where she led the design and development of one of the first alternative schools for at-risk students.
+Prior to joining BakerRipley she served under two City of Houston Mayors, and led the design and development of youth programs including one of the first alternative schools for at-risk students.

 Claudia has received numerous education and community awards having recently been named “Woman of the Year 2019” by Solo Mujeres Magazine, “2018 Women Who Mean Business” by the Houston Business Journal, “2018 Women on the Move” by Texas Executive Women, “2018 Mujeres Legendarias Houston” by Camara de Empresarios Latinos Houston, and accepted the “2019 Lyndon Baines Johnson Moral Courage Award” from the Holocaust Museum Houston on behalf of BakerRipley.

 She holds a Master of Education degree, a Bachelor of Arts degree in Political Science, as well as Principal and Superintendent Certifications.
 She also holds a Special Education Certification and English as a Second Language Certification from the Texas Education Agency, and a Education Executive Certification from Harvard University.